Energy, Environment and Societies in Crises

 - Social science facing climate change

 - Luigi Pellizzoni, Scuola Normale Superiore

 - Marianne Ryghaug, Norwegian University of Science and Technology

-- Christina Demski, Cardiff University
+- Christina Demski, University of Bath

 In thematic sessions each presenter will have around 20 minutes for presentation and discussion with peers.